cwyterp/INST326_2025_FALL_CRUSADERS/storyline.md

 That is until a monstrous ring of rats appeared.
 They terrorized the lands and congregated power into four big rats.
 One rat king above them all, while supported by its three vassals.
+Someone must journey to eliminate all of the King's Vassals and finally, the King itself.
 It is time for you to take a stand.
 You wake up in the small town of Yarny.
 Set upon the path you are equipped with a few items.